bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 We are building the exact same thing, like replicated three or four times.
 Why don't we get together, write a bolt or what could have been a bleep later or whatever kind of like standardization of this and make it work for any implementation, you know?
 It's like if Lightning Labs builds it and CLion can use it, that's great.
-If you want to use it with this __beacon lining wallet__ or Electrum wants to use it, or Eclair wants to use it, whatever.
+If you want to use it with this bitcoin lightning wallet or Electrum wants to use it, or Eclair wants to use it, whatever.
 That's how it's supposed to be.
 It's part of the infrastructure of lightning.
 It shouldn't be implementation specific.